 Stone Washington is a Research Fellow with the Competitive Enterprise Institute’s Center for Advancing Capitalism.
-At CEI, his research primarily focuses on financial developments in the market, ESG investing, and federal regulation of the economy.
-He is currently a Frédéric Bastiat Fellow with the Mercatus Center, participating in a host of educational colloquia on the study of political economics.
-He previously completed a Humane Studies Fellowship with the Institute for Humane Studies.
+At CEI, his research primarily focuses on financial market developments, ESG investing, agency adjudication, and securities regulation.
 Prior to his current role at CEI, Stone served as a trainee with the U.S. Securities and Exchange Commission in the Division of Examinations.
-Before this, he worked as a Research Assistant for the Manhattan Institute, assisting several Senior Fellows with policy projects in the areas of legal policy, public sector unions, and higher education.
+Before this, he worked as a research assistant for the Manhattan Institute, assisting several Senior Fellows with policy projects in the areas of legal policy, public sector unions, and higher education.

 Authored by Stone Washington